KARthiKReddY563/TCL-Workshop/README.md

 	exit
 }
 ```
-If the all the files and directory mentioned exists then we can go for the further process.
+If the all the files and directory mentioned exists, then we can go for the further process.

 ![Image](https://github.com/user-attachments/assets/521fb6b5-ce7c-4778-8289-ae21c8cb3c27)

-If the mentioned directory doesnot exists then the script will create a new directroy as shown in the below figure.
+If the mentioned directory does not exists, then the script will create a new directroy as shown in the below figure.

 ![Image](https://github.com/user-attachments/assets/7e0b6ed4-c020-4652-818d-42b7ad702985)

-If the file mentioned doesnot exists then the script will exit as shown in the below figure.
+If the file mentioned does not exists, then the script will exit as shown in the below figure.

 ![Image](https://github.com/user-attachments/assets/d87b0f9f-cea3-42c9-a38a-509c4a36ed40)

 #### Convert constraints file into a SDC format

-First, we need to convert the constraints.csv file into matrix for processing the cells easily.
+First, we need to convert the constraints.csv file into matrix objtect for processing the cells easily.
 The script mentioned below can convert constraints.csv file into an matrix object.
 constr_rows represents the number of rows presents in constraints.csv file and constr_columns represents the number of columns presents in constraints.csv file.

 ```